The film: We Witness

 OPPORTUNITIES TO WATCH

-“We Witness” airs on Chicago’s PBS station, WTTW channel 11, from November 11 – 14 and is also available to stream on demand.
+“We Witness” is available to stream on demand on Chicago’s PBS station, WTTW channel 11.
 Visit WTTW’s website for more information.

 In the film, community members from different generations share personal stories and talk about their views on the issues in their communities.
 Community leaders, elected officials and experts in urban planning, health and other subject areas offer their insights and provide context.